Back to School Tips

-Here are some tips to help you avoid the stress and meltdowns that might come with transitioning back to school after the holidays.
+Here are some tips to help you avoid the stress and meltdowns that might come with transitioning back to school after holidays break.

 Use a visual countdown:

-Your child will feel better prepared for the end of the holiday/start of the new term if they can see exactly how many days, or sleeps, they have left.
+Your child will feel better prepared for the end of the holidays/start of the new year if they can see exactly how many days, or sleeps, they have left.
 Use a calendar, or a visual chart to count down the days so that it’s clear for them.

 Use social stories and visuals:

 Share a Back to School social story with your child, with photos of school and classroom, the teacher and classmates if possible.
 Prepare your child if they are moving to a new room or have a new teacher.
 Reminders of routines: morning, school and home time are useful.

 Talking with you child about the holidays: what they did, where they went and who with, and how they felt, will help them to process what’s happened and the passing of time.
 You could give them a camera to take photographs to look through, or even make a collage or scrapbook of activities and days out.